Enough art: I was desperate to get out of town.

 He had made his first compromises.
 And then, after more compromises and many deaths, Rodchenko faced Stalinism.
 Had he negotiated so well from lone artist to art's bureaucrat?
 Now he had something more frightening in store.
 Still a power in the arts, he no doubt had the Soviet equivalent of grant applications on his desk all the time.
 They became art's paper promises.

-I feel, rightly or wrongly, powerful emotions in his late work.
-I cannot say for sure how much I respond to its form.
+I feel, rightly or wrongly, powerful emotions in his late work, as early Soviet photography suffered its setbacks under Stalin.
 Perhaps I feel only his disappointments, a nation's violent tragedy, and a quieter tragedy for anyone's ideals.
 I may be reading something into his work that is not there.
 But I feel it all the same, in part because Rodchenko's sense of beauty only intensified in black and white.

 From his late photographs, one remembers first something as simple as a woman's face.
 Where the early flag painting glowed even in black, the photograph makes the light upon her into a harsh, isolated shadow.
 Rodchenko's look at her face parallels his viewpoint at that mass rally.
 In both photographs, he could never again come down from his isolation.
 He could never again put his feet on the ground and look another person in the eye.